JimHagan/nr-telemetry-analyzer/README.md

-# Log Ingest Attribute Analyzer
+# Telemetry Ingest & Attribute Analyzer

-This Python script, `attribute-analyzer.py`, loads and analyzes a JSON or CSV log sample file to provide deep insights into log ingest patterns.
+This Python script, `nr-telemetry-analyzer.py`, loads and analyzes a JSON or CSV log sample file to provide deep insights into log ingest patterns.
 It is designed to help you understand *what* you are logging, *where* it's coming from, and *how* to optimize your ingest for cost and performance.

 The script reports on:
 1.  **Attribute Popularity & Size:** Which attributes are most common and how much data they contribute.